All Products

 sudo mount -t cifs //nas-example.cn-hangzhou.nas.aliyuncs.com/myshare /mnt/nas -o vers=2.1,guest,uid=0,gid=0,dir_mode=0755,file_mode=0755,mfsymlinks,cache=strict,rsize=1048576,wsize=1048576

-Configure automatic mounting
+Configure automatic mount

 # //nas-server/share /mount/point type options dump pass

-//<Mount target domain>/myshare /mnt cifs vers=2.1,guest,uid=0,gid=0,dir_mode=0755,file_mode=0755,mfsymlinks,cache=strict,rsize=1048576,wsize=1048576 0 0
+//<mount target domain>/myshare /mnt cifs vers=2.1,guest,uid=0,gid=0,dir_mode=0755,file_mode=0755,mfsymlinks,cache=strict,rsize=1048576,wsize=1048576 0 0

 Mount the file system

-# Get the UID of the current user
+# Get the current user's UID

 id -u

-# Get the GID of the current user
+# Get the current user's GID

 id -g